sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

 1. Go to **User menu > Settings** in the top navigation bar.
 1. Go to **Repositories** in the sidebar navigation.
 1. Press the **Manage Repositories** button.
 1. Choose the 'Sync All' option.
-This
 1. Press the **Save** button.